tinode/chat/docs/API.md

 Topics and subscriptions have `public` and `private` fields.
 Generally, the fields are application-defined.
 The server does not enforce any particular structure of these fields except for `fnd` topic.
 At the same time, client software should use the same format for interoperability reasons.

 ### Public
-The format of the `public` field is expected to be a [vCard](https://en.wikipedia.org/wiki/VCard) although only `fn` and `photo` fields are currently used by client software:
+The format of the `public` field in group and peer to peer topics is expected to be a [vCard](https://en.wikipedia.org/wiki/VCard) although only `fn` and `photo` fields are currently used by client software:

 ```js
 vcard: {